rebelsky/csc322-jekyll/_dev/_home/syllabus.md

 I do not require a note from SHACS or your doctor.
 Note, however, if you are ill more than a few times, I may discuss the issue with student affairs and may stop excusing illness-based absences.

+If you need to miss more than two class periods for an exceptional reason (e.g. to attend an academic conference, deal with a family emergency, or due to long-term illness) please talk to me as soon as possible and we will make an alternate arrangement.

 Participation
 -------------